NavinNavi19/AJAX-JQuery-Tutorial/README.md

 - Moved Create new Todo to the Home Page.
 - Moved Edit Todo Form to the Home Page.
 - Updated Edit Form with updated Form.
+- Updated Delete Request Form with updated Form.
+- Made the applicaion into a single page application.

+## Microservices

+- Divided my app into two seperate app as client and server side.
+-